DorianGrey/ng-webpack-template/README.md

 ```
 npm install -g yarn
 ```
 Alternatively, you might use good old `npm`, if you REALLY want to.
-If that is the case, just replace the `yarn` part of the commands listed below with `npm`.
+If that is the case, I recommend to use a version >= 5.x to get a proper `package-lock.json`.
+Just replace the `yarn` part of the commands listed below with `npm`.

 ## Project structure
 The intended project structure, how to work with it and possibly extend it is documented in the [docs folder](https://github.com/DorianGrey/ng-webpack-template/tree/master/docs).